SanRaph/drohealthapiassessment/README.md

 ```

-A response containing the details of the user will be received to confirm registration
+A response containing the details of the user will be returned to confirm registration
 Response with a Token

 ```Python